A hood that won’t close is dangerous. I’m a mechanic, and this is a common problem. Luckily, the fix is usually simple and fast, and here it is!

 The most common cause of a car hood that won’t close is hood latch corrosion.
 Corrosion causes the hood pull release handle to stick in the open position.
 Working the latch while applying a generous application of penetrating oil such as WD40, followed by a coat of white lithium grease, will fix the problem.

-Very often, resetting the stuck pull release handle allows the hood to lock.
+Resetting the stuck pull release handle often allows the hood to lock.
 It’s a fast fix but not a permanent one.

-In this post, you’ll learn why your hood won’t close, how to diagnose the root cause, and of course, how to nail the repair quickly.
+In this post, you’ll learn why your hood won’t close, how to diagnose the root cause, and how to quickly nail the repair.
 I’ll also cover some of the other possible causes.

 Hood Latch Assembly Parts